MaximilianRie/lissajous/README.md

 # lissajous
-lissajous is a simply python script to visualise Lissajous curves.
+lissajous is a simple python script to visualise Lissajous curves.
 In order to work properly you have to:
 ```pip install pyglet click numpy``` first.